Cloudbox/autoscan/README.md

 - URL.
 The URL can link to the docker container directly, the localhost or a reverse proxy sitting in front of Plex.
 - Token.
 We need a Plex API Token to make requests on your behalf.
 [This article](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) should help you out.
+- Refresh Metadata.
+If you've added external subtitle files, Plex won't pick up on them without a metadata refresh.
+This forces Plex to do that.
+Defaults to false.
 - Rewrite.
 If Plex is not running on the host OS, but in a Docker container (or Autoscan is running in a Docker container), then you need to rewrite paths accordingly.
 Check out our [rewriting section](#rewriting-paths) for more info.

 ### Emby